MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/reporting-scenario/create-datasource.md

 As mentioned in the introduction of this scenario, a DataSet in Process Automation Manager 7 can be based on various data providers, including Java Beans, CSV and SQL.
 In this example we will use a DataSet that uses the SQL provider.

 For this scenario, we’ve prepared a database with car incident data in the USA.
-The database is a MariaDB database.
+The database is a MariaDB relational database.

 * Host: `opendigitalautomation.com`{{copy}}
 * Port: `3306`{{copy}}